zed-industries/zed/docs/src/configuring-languages.md

   }
 }
 ```

+The field `formatter` can also be `prettier` to use Zed's prettier integration, or `auto` (by default) to use Zed's prettier integration or falling back to formatting via the language server.

 This example uses Prettier for JavaScript and the language server's formatter for Rust, both set to format on save.